Recording Albums

 If you wish to import an existing sound file (e.g. a recording made in another program), you will find details here.

-If you are short of disk space, you might want to record to MP3 format.
+If you are short of disk space, you might want to record to a compressed file format (such as MP3).
 More information can be found here.

 [Top]